-The internship "Security, Usability and Society" will cover topics both of usable security and privacy programming, and how to conduct user studies.
-To reserve a place, please, register on hte WiWi portal and send an email with your chosen topic, plus a back-up one, to melanie.volkamer@kit.edu .
+The Praktikum "Security, Usability and Society" will cover topics both of usable security and privacy programming, and how to conduct user studies.
+To reserve a place, please, register on the WiWi portal and send an email with your chosen topic, plus a back-up one, to mattia.mossano@kit.edu .
 Topics are assigned first-come-first-served until all of them are filled.
+The deadline for the first round is 18.07.2022.
 Topics in italics have been already assigned.